BRIO-lab/brio-lab-onboarding/JTML/README.md

 ## How to Use This Repository

 This folder will contain all the information needed to get you caught up to speed on the project, whether you're a Mechanical/Biomedical Engineering Student or a CISE Student.

+## This is only in the cloned repo